-When you think of cosmetic dentistry, some unpleasant things might come to mind: high costs, painful procedures, and lengthy treatment times.
-But fortunately, not all cosmetic treatments come with these negatives attached.
+When you think of cosmetic dentistry, your mind might automatically jump to high costs, painful procedures, and lengthy treatment times.
+But fortunately, those negatives don’t apply to every cosmetic treatment.

+Case in point: dental bonding.
 Although you may not have heard much about it, bonding is a very common and affordable cosmetic dental procedure.
-Typically used for minor chips or spacing between teeth, bonding is also very quick and virtually painless.
+Typically used for minor chips or spacing between teeth, it’s a quick and virtually painless procedure.
 In this guide, we’ll discuss how dental bonding works, the issues it can (and cannot) treat, and some alternative treatment options in case bonding isn’t right for you.

 Table of Contents

 Dental bonding involves the use of a tooth-colored composite resin material to improve your smile’s appearance or close small gaps between the teeth.
 The material used is the same as the one used to fill cavities, but some types are more flowable than others.
 Since then, dentists and orthodontists have discovered new uses for this material, including as a quick fix for chipped, cracked, and gapped teeth.
 The procedure itself takes just one or two office visits, so you can walk out the door with a brand new smile.

 The dental bonding procedure doesn’t require a whole lot of preparation on your part.
 Your dentist will clean your tooth or teeth, then roughen the surfaces and apply a conditioning liquid where they plan to apply the composite resin, which helps the material to adhere better.

 After selecting a shade of composite resin that matches your teeth, the dentist will apply it and mold it to the desired shape.
 Then, they will harden the material with a special light that bonds it to the teeth, and shave down the material where necessary.
 Lastly, they’ll polish the composite so that it perfectly matches the surfaces of your teeth.